 Indiana Finance Authority – I-69 Major Moves 2020 Expansion Project.
-Key member of the legal team that advised on the state’s first best value design-build project, which will upgrade sections of the I-69 in Hamilton and Madison counties.
+Key member of the legal team that advised on the state’s first best value design-build project to upgrade sections of the I-69 in Hamilton and Madison counties.
 The $85 million project involves adding a third travel lane northbound and southbound, a southbound auxiliary lane, interchange improvements, bridge widening and structural enhancements.
 Evan served as the project manager for the legal team, assisting with structuring the procurement, preparing the procurement and contract documents, coordinating the legal and technical aspects of the documents and facilitating the procurement process and evaluations.

 San Bernardino County Transportation Authority – I-10 Corridor Contract 1.
 Key member of the legal team advising on development, procurement and financing of a project to add tolled express lanes along a portion of the heavily traveled I-10 in San Bernardino County.
 The $600 million upgrade will feature 10 miles of managed lanes, with two tolled express lanes in each direction.
 The project used separate procurements for a design-build contractor, launched in December 2016 with the contract awarded in August 2018, and a toll services provider, initiated in January 2017 with the contract awarded in June 2018.
 Evan’s responsibilities include structuring the procurements, drafting the design-build procurement and contract documents, risk analysis, advising on federal and state requirements, facilitating proposal evaluations and administering the contracts.

 Texas Department of Transportation – I-35E Managed Lanes.
 Leader of the legal team that advised on the 2012 procurement of a project to relieve traffic congestion along a 28-mile interstate corridor in Dallas and Denton counties.
 Nossaman helped negotiate a $1.4 billion DBM contract with an Archer Western/Granite/LANE Construction Company joint venture.
 The project includes managed and general-purpose lanes, bridges and collector-distributor roads.
 Evan advised the agency on the procurement and commercial structure of the transaction, led the drafting of the procurement and contract documents and facilitated the procurement and evaluations.